stolsma/intercom/README.md

        delimiter: '::',
        wildcard: true
      },
-    'forever': true,            // Indicates that this script should run forever 'max': 10,                  // Sets the maximum number of times a given script should run
+    'max': 10,                  // Sets the maximum number of times a given script should run (undefined = forever)

     // These options control how quickly parent restarts a child process
     // as well as when to kill a "spinning" process